 (email us to be added to the waitlist)

-* Please note: balance is paid direct to Bamboo in Euros by 30 June 2020 – 584 euros shared / 792 euros single.
+* Please note: balance is paid direct to Bamboo in Euros 4 months before the first day – 584 euros shared / 792 euros single.
 Please check with your bank about fees for international transfers.
 Our total GBP & Balance price is an estimate, based on exchange rate as at Feb20.

 Book online or call 01908 566610.
 Spaces on this retreat are limited (and usually sells out quickly!) and so will need to be pre-booked and pre-paid.
 Bookings are all on a first come first served basis and confirmed on payment.
 Please make sure you have read and understood our Cancellation Policy before you book.